 In Hoskins Close, residents made the local press by taking ‘mouldy’ ginger bread house biscuits to the Head of Property Services to highlight the state of their homes.
 They lead a successful negotiation to ensure that hundreds of thousands of pounds from the council will be invested in the estate.

-The Shopkeepers of Freemasons Rd came together and are establishing a Shopkeepers’ Charter to protect the local high-street through the regeneration program.
+The Shopkeepers of Freemasons Rd came together and established a Shopkeepers’ Charter to protect the local high-street through the regeneration program.
 Over a 100 young people gathered to commemorate the life of Bobby Litambola who was sadly murdered in Custom House, and worked with shopkeepers to launch 9 City Safe Havens in the area where people can seek sanctuary.